 Ideally, the storyboards will be reviewed by an editor or at least one other competent writer.
 Storyboards typically need approval by stakeholders or subject matter experts and I wouldn’t continue further in the process until storyboards are approved.
 See Storyboard Depot for free storyboard templates you can download.

 Formative Evaluation.
 This is an excellent time to have a few sample audience members review the storyboard and provide feedback.
-Known as formative evaluation, this process can save a lot of revisions later on.
+Known as formative evaluation, this process can save the need for future revisions.
 As each storyboard is agreed upon or approved, move into the next phase—Production.

 Writing Test Questions.
 Not all courses require an assessment.
-But if one will be included, this is the time to write your test questions.
-Test questions should be based on the performance-based learning objectives.
-This ensures learners will be tested on information they were taught and that everything of importance is tested.
+But if one will be included, this is the time to write test questions.
+Base all test questions on the performance-based learning objectives.
+This ensures learners will be tested on knowledge and skills taught in the course.
 Some designers write test questions before writing the storyboards.

 By doing this, you can make sure the course content covers all the important test questions.
 On the other hand, some designers prefer to write the test questions after storyboard approval, because they are more familiar with the content at the end of writing and because content often changes during the development and revision process.

-Quality Assurance (QA) involves testing your online course.
-When a course doesn’t work correctly, users get frustrated.
+Quality Assurance (QA).
+This involves testing your online course.
+When a course doesn’t work correctly, it becomes a frustrating experience.
 Also, if the goal of the course is to close knowledge and information gaps, it is important that the course works so well, the user interface, navigation and instructions are nearly transparent to the learning process.

 To begin the QA process, determine all the possible paths a user might take and run though the course along each path, ensuring that each one works correctly.
 A professional QA tester will write a test plan of all possible paths.
 Log any errors and provide an error report to the appropriate person to correct them.
-Retest the course again after the errors are corrected.
-If the course will be integrated into a Learning Management System (LMS) then perform two levels of testing: 1) test the course as a stand-alone product and 2) test again when it is integrated into the LMS.
+Retest the course again after you correct the errors.
+If the course will run on a Learning Management System (LMS), perform two levels of testing: 1) test the course as a stand-alone product and 2) test again when it is running in the LMS.